jzry/seniordesign/Python/README.md

 [official Python download page](https://www.python.org/downloads/).

 > [!IMPORTANT]
-> As of January 2025, PyTorch [does not support Python 3.13](https://pytorch.org/get-started/locally/#windows-python)
+> As of March 2025, PyTorch [does not yet support Python 3.13](https://pytorch.org/get-started/locally/#windows-python)
 > on all systems.
 If you install version 3.13, PyTorch may not work correctly!

 To check your Python version, run the following command: